FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

 PerCL
 ======
-The PerCL module exposes functions to create PerCL commands, and to combine those commands into a script to be sent to Persephony.
+The PerCL module exposes functions to create PerCL commands, and to combine those commands into a script to be sent to FreeClimb.

 Commands
 ^^^^^^^^^